supravatm/supravatm.github.io/pages/blogs.md

 ##### Latest articles:

 <p>Here you can explore everything I wrote 📝 on this website.
 It allows you to follow my journey through time.
-Get updates by subscribing to <a href="/blog/index.xml">RSS</a>.</p>
+Get updates by subscribing to <a href="/sitemap.xml">RSS</a>.</p>
 <h4>2024</h4>
 <ul id="posts">
   <li style="display:flex">
     <date><time>Jan 09</time></date>
-    <a href="https://supravatm.github.io/example-post.html">Technology Explained in Fewer than 140 Characters</a>
+    <a href="#">Everything You've Ever Wanted to Know About Backend Developer</a>
   </li>
 </ul>